gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/10-advanced-express/README.md

 - `express-session` module is an HTTP server-side framework used to create and manage a session middleware
   - `secret` option is used to encode and decode the information in the session
   - `resave` and `saveUninitialized` options are required to remove deprecated warning

+## Flash

+- **Flash** messages is used to send or share a message to a user on a page that is not permanently there
+  - Will be removed when page is refreshed
+  - Typically used in combination with redirects
+- `connect-flash` module
+  - `req.flash()` function that can be used for flash messages
+  - `res.locals` is an object that contains local variables for the response, scoped to the request only and therefore just available for the views rendered during that request or response cycle